Not getting sound from Duet

 • Connect the output from your line-level piece of gear (such as a compressor or external mic-pre) to the XLR input 1 or 2 of Duet's breakout cable.
 If your device only has 1/4" outputs, you will need to use balanced 1/4" to male XLR cables.
 You can't use the 1/4" input jacks on Duet's breakout cable.

-• Launch 'Apogee Maestro' from your Applications folder, go to the 'Input' tab and 'Analog Level' drop-down menu for whichever input you're using and set to '+4dBu' (for use with professional audio gear) or '-10dBv' (for use with consumer audio gear).
+• Launch 'Apogee Maestro 2' or 'Apogee Control 2' (whichever one you're using) from your Applications folder, locate the input channels, select the 'Analog Level' drop-down menu for whichever input you're using and confirm it's set to oneo of the 'Line-level' settings: '+4dBu' (for use with professional audio gear) or '-10dBv' (for use with consumer audio gear).

 Setting up Duet's outputs: